• Skip to main content

 Instructions

 • Preheat the oven to 400 F/ 200 C/ gas mark 6.
-Peel the beetroot, cut into wedges and place on top of a baking sheet.
+Peel the beets, cut into wedges and place on top of a baking sheet.
 Add the onion and garlic, season and drizzle with 2 tablespoons of oil.
 Bake for 30 minutes or until the beetroot is tender.
 Halfway through remove the garlic from the oven and stir the beets and onion.

 Whilst the vegetables are in the oven boil the pasta in salted water according to packet instructions.
 Strain and reserve at least ½ cup of the pasta water.

-• Remove the vegetables from the oven, puree along with the garlic, yogurt and â…“ cup of the pasta water (you can add more later if needed).
+• Remove the vegetables from the oven, puree along with the garlic, lemon juice and ⅓ cup of the pasta water (you can add more later if needed).
 Season to taste and set aside.

 Notes